-Governor Appoints Lenora Ashford to Michigan Tech Board of Control
+Governor Appoints Lenora Ashford to Michigan Tech Board of Trustees

 October 5, 2007—

-The Board of Control is responsible for the general supervision of the institution and the control and direction of all University expenditures.
+The Board of Trustees is responsible for the general supervision of the institution and the control and direction of all University expenditures.

 Ashford, who has headed the magnet school for more than a year, has also served as assistant principal, science curriculum leader and head of the science department at Cass Tech.
 Honored as an Outstanding Educator by the Detroit Public Schools seven times, she also has received the Spirit of Detroit Educator Award, a Westinghouse Educator Award, and Science Educator Awards from the United States Navy and from Detroit Edison.